Posted on 17 June 2016. Edited 18 November 2018 (removed photos).

+Many of these sessions were accompanied by my friends in the San Francisco Civic Symphony, a community orchestra.
 Earlier tonight, we eclipsed the $5000 mark in donations from busking.
-All donations benefit the Civic Symphony Association of San Francisco, a non-profit organization (donate here).
+All donations benefit the San Francisco Civic Music Association, a non-profit organization.

 People have encouraged me to write about it, so I thought I'd crystalize some of my thoughts below.

 You learn a lot about people and crowd dynamics.
 Donations come in clusters; if a person sees someone else donate, it creates a chain reaction.
 Sometimes, I think people are just too polite to interrupt the performance, but when they see someone else donate mid-performance, they realize that it's acceptable to donate at any time, and then they donate and leave.
 Either that, or they're wondering when this boring piece is over, and it just keeps going on and on, so they donate and leave, and then others donate and leave.

 Unsurprisingly, older people donate greater amounts than younger people.
 The few who drop a $10 or $20 are often over 40 years old.
 In an attempt to teach empathy, mothers often give cash to their four-year old kid to put in the violin case.
 It's a very common sight.